freemansoft/ESP8266/LinkSprite-R1/README.md

         1) Tools-->Board-->Board Manager
         1) Type in _esp8266_ in the search field.
 This should filter down to fewer choices.
         1) Highlight the _esp8266_ box
-        1) Select the verison you want.
+        1) Select the version you want.
 I used 2.3.0 at the time of this note
         1) Click _install_
         1) Close the window.
         You should now have a package directory in your local profile: c:\users\<username>\AppData\Local\Arduino15\...
 It may use your roaming profile depending on the OS version
-1) Select a specifc ESP8266 board as your target
+1) Select a specific ESP8266 board as your target
     1) Tools-->board
     1) Scroll down to you find your board and select it.
-The LinkSprite-R1/4 have the same profile as the ???
-D1 (Obsolete).
+The LinkSprite-R1/4 have the same profile as the _WeMos D1(Retired)_.
+Note that this entry appears through version 2.3.0.
-1) Add extended / non-bundled libraries
+1) Add extended / non-bundled libraries used in this program
     1) Add wifi manager to the set of installed libraries.
 It can be found at https://github.com/tzapu/WiFiManager
         1) Sketch --> include libraries --> Manage Libraries
         1) Find the WifiManager.
-Type in _wifimanager_
+            * Type in _wifimanager_
         1) Find the entry by "tzapu"
-        1) Click install (I accepted 0.12 as of 2/33/2018) This will install the WifiManger package on your machine
+        1) Click install
+            * I accepted library version0.12 as of 2/33/2018
+            * This will install the WifiManger package on your machine
         1) Close the library manager
-1) Build and Test
+1) Build this program and Test
     1) the project should now build and run

 ### ESP8266 Programming ###